Cloth Nappy Guide

 The Pokkit, is a pocket nappy; it comes with two bamboo inserts.
 Our most popular nappy, for its simplicity and ease of use.
 The inserts slot into the pocket at the back.
 Use one or two depending on the required absorbency.
 The fabric that touches baby's skin is a soft stay dry fleece.
 The pokkit is often the choice of carers and the perfect nappy for nursery!

-The Econo wrap, is simply a cover, which can be paired with any absorbent inner that suits your babys need.
+The Nappy wrap, is simply a cover, which can be paired with any absorbent inner that suits your babys need.
 It can be paired with flat nappies, terries, fitted nappies and inserts.
 We have a selection of snap in inserts which can be snapped into the wrap.
 At nappy change time if the inserts are wet, these can be switched out for dry ones, which makes this an economical way to cloth.

 Our nappies are available in a one size and a newborn size.
 The one size nappies usually don't fit straight from birth, although depending on the size of your baby can within the first month be used with just one insert.
 By the time your baby is around 4 weeks old, or around 10lb your baby should fit in their one size nappies.
 Your newborn may quickly out wet one insert, so you will soon need to add an extra.